 Aquatic Invasive Species

 The management of AIS requires the community to be empowered and informed.
-Meeker County understands that people learn differently so we have committed to hosting hands on trainings and free events that are educational by way of speakers, one on one and group discussions, grant clinics and AIS Fest.
-Utilizing a variety of mediums allows the community to develop a common understanding of the impact of invasive species and their investments and stake in our Lakes.
+The county and community members invest heavily in managing our lakes and in outreach to develop a shared understanding of the impact of invasive species and how we may all prevent AIS spread.
 Waterfowl hunters, boaters, lake goers, and shoreline owners all have a vested interest in our waterway's protection.
 The AIS Committee is working to facilitate more access to AIS event planning and prevention resources with all stakeholders.

-Our meetings are open to the public and dates will be posted in the upcoming event column.
+County AIS Advisory Committee meetings are open to the public, and dates will be posted in the upcoming event column.

-For a copy of meeting minutes or any questions on AIS in Meeker County please contact the AIS Program Coordinator Ariana Richardson by email at firstname.lastname@example.org or phone at 320-693-5293
+For a copy of meeting minutes or any questions on AIS in Meeker County, Contact the AIS Program Coordinator Ariana Richardson by email at firstname.lastname@example.org or phone at 320-221-0614